juarezr/solrcopy/README.md

 # 1. Create a container running solr and after
 # 2. Create the **source** core with the name 'demo'
 # 3. Import some docs into the 'demo' core
-$ docker run -d --name test-container -p 8983:8983 solr:slim solr-demo ...
+$ docker run -d --name solr4test -p 8983:8983 solr:slim solr-demo
+...
 # Create a empty **target** core named 'target'
-$ docker exec -it test-container solr create_core -c target
+$ docker exec -it solr4test solr create_core -c target
 ```

-### Setting up Visual Studio Code
+### Developing in Visual Studio Code

+There are some pre-configured launch configurations in this repository for debugging
+solrcopy.

+1. Start the SOLR docker container with the procedures above.
+2. Run Solrcopy using one of the predefined lauch configuration.
+    1. You will be asked for the program argumentls like:
+        1. SolrURL
+        2. Query
-1. Edit the settings file `.vscode/launch.json`
+3. You can also edit the settings file `.vscode/launch.json` if you'd rather prefer:
-2. Change to your **solr address** in all the launch configurations:
-    1. point parameter `--url` replacing `http://localhost:8983/solr`
-    2. point parameter `--from` in `Launch-backup` configuration to your existing core name
-    3. point parameter `--into` in `Launch-backup` configuration to your cloned core name
-3. Change the others settings according to your existing core details:
    1. Set the following parameters for specifying a query to extract documents:
       - `--query`
       - `--order`